mrc-ide/individual/joss/paper.md

 in public health, and especially in infectious disease epidemiology [@Ganyani:2021].
 Such models can help formalize theory, generate synthetic data, evaluate counterfactual scenarios, forecast trends, and be used for statistical inference.
-Individual-based models (IBMs) in particular are useful because of the relative ease with which individual level characteristics can be specified.
-Such characteristics may include age, genetics, demographics, and personal behaviors which contribute to health outcomes arising due to interactions with others [@Tracy:2018].
-The specification of such a population's characteristics, and the processes (such as disease transmission) which are a result of contact between individuals, may be cumbersome or practically impossible to represent in an "aggregated" manner such as compartmental mathematical models.
+Individual-based models (IBMs) are particularly useful because of the ease with which individual level characteristics can be specified.
+Individual level heterogeneity in characteristics such as age, genetics, demographics, and personal behaviors all contribute to epidemiological outcomes, both from internal processes and interaction with others [@Tracy:2018].
+Specification of a population's characteristics, and the processes (such as disease transmission) which are a result of contact between individuals, and which may depend upon any number of individual characteristics can be cumbersome or practically impossible to represent in an "aggregated" manner such as compartmental mathematical models.
 Even if a compartmental representation were available, there are many reasons why an individual-based representation is to be preferred.
 Synthetic data may need to include a individual level outcome data, which aggregated models by their very nature are unable to provide.
-Other complexities, such as when events occur after a random delay whose distribution differs from a Geometric (or Exponential) one, mean even aggregated models will need to store individual completion times, necessitating more complex simulation algorithms and data structures; in such cases it is often more straightforward to adopt an individual-based representation
+Other complexities, such as when events occur after a random delay whose distribution differs from a geometric (or exponential) one, mean even aggregated models will need to store individual completion times, necessitating more complex simulation algorithms and data structures; in such cases it is often more straightforward to adopt an individual-based representation